Black Rat Victoria

 Scientific Name: Rattus rattus

 Roof Rats can be black, grey, and even brown in colour, have a more pointed snout, large ears and eyes, and a characteristically long tail, that when stretched out, is longer than the length of its head and body.
+If you see what you think is a black rat, call for rat control from Victoria Pest Control.

 As their name suggests, the roof rat is an excellent climber, often preferring to inhabit higher areas of a structure, such as attics, and roof voids, though they may be found anywhere including crawlspaces and wall voids.
 Outdoors roof rats will often nest in trees, vines and other arboreal areas, but are also known to inhabit rocky shorelines and other ground level sites.
 Roof rats tend to prefer fruits, plant matter, nuts, and seeds, but are omnivorous, and will eat other mammals as well as birds eggs, snails, and refuse.